Upcoming Events

 • Zoom

 NHASP Members are invited to participate in our virtual Professional Learning Community!
-This Event is the Lunchtime offering which will occur about once a month.
-The format will be Case Studies: a NHASP facilitator or invited guest will present an assessment case and lead a discussion regarding case conceptualization.
-A goal is for the subject of each PLC meeting to be advertised in advance.
+This Event is the Afterschool offering which will occur once a month.
+The format will be Topical Discussions: a NHASP facilitator will select a topic related to school psychology practice and lead a discussion regarding the topic.
+Each topic will be accompanied by a journal article.

 Zoom links will be sent to all Members in advance each month.
 Registration is not required!
 Hope to see you on Zoom.